developmentseed/segment-anything-services/README.md

 # Running the Segment Anything Encoder and Decoder as Services

+This project contains two seperate Torchserve services, one for the encoder (best run on a GPU) and the decoder (CPU).
+Check out the [original repo](https://github.com/facebookresearch/segment-anything) for more info.

+## Setup

 ### 1. Downloading model weights

 If you have access, download from the devseed s3: